prlessa/firstcommit/NewText.md

 Hello World!

-That is a text to say how much i love my parents and my pets.
-Love you bolinha, Kiki, Zelda, Levi.
-Thanks for all support!
+- That is a text to say how much I love my parents, my gfriend, my pets, and my friends.
+Love you Bolinha, Kiki, Zelda, Levi.
+Thanks for all your support!

-Tomorrow is Valentines day and i will cook sushi to us.
-Congratulations for us!
+- Tomorrow is Valentine's day and I will cook sushi for us.
+Congratulations to us!

+- Ok, I was wrong.
+That day was not Valentine's day, but today it is.